ankurupadhyay172/InventoryManagementSystem/README.md

 ![Class Diagram](./InventoryManagementSystem.png)

-> You can also find the class diagram in `docs/class_diagram.png` inside this repo.
+> You can also find the class diagram in `InventoryManagementSystem.png.png` inside this repo.

----

-## 📂 Folder Structure